 Top 3 Customer Inspired Best Practices for the Contact Center

 Reverse three of the most common customer complaints into ways your organization can improve in 2013.

 1) Share information: Customers get frustrated when the information given to the IVR (account number, name, etc.) is lost once the call is transferred to an agent.
 Don’t let your IVR or CTI hinder your success.
 Gather caller information prior to the call and ‘whisper’ it to the agent – this process allows your employees to spend more time servicing customers and less time collecting data.
 Download this datasheet to learn more.

 2) Better IVR experience: Sending your callers on a wild goose chase navigating a complicated phone menu is no way to service your customers.
 More times than none, callers will zero-out in hopes of a quicker response – this leads to higher costs as calls are constantly misdirected.
-The idea behind Visual IVR is to replace the traditional phone menu with a visual interface on the web or mobile device.
+The idea behind Web Call-Backs (formerly Visual IVR) is to replace the traditional phone menu with a visual interface on the web or mobile device.